apple2373/chainer_caption_generation/README.md

 If you are new, I suggest you to install Anaconda and then install chainer.

 ##I just want to generate caption!
-OK, first, save the all the folders. then, go to the codes2 folder.
+OK, first, you need to download the models and other preprosessed files.
-You can run
+Then you can generate caption.
 ```
+bash download.sh
 cd codes
 python generate_caption.py -i ../images/test_image.jpg
 ```